Enriquenf07/search-app-react/README.md

 # Search App React

-Front end application create with react, that searches users when you type something.
+Application that searches users when you type something.